adamspierer/flight_assay/README.md

 ### 2. Processing Images

 Images are processed using [FIJI/ImageJ](https://imagej.net/software/fiji/downloads) and a custom macro (provided) that loops through all files in a specified folder with a specified suffix (ex. png, tif, jpg).
-The macro will crop the image to a user-specified region of interest and perform the 'Find Maxima...' function located under the 'Process' menu.
+The macro will crop the image to a user-specified region of interest and perform the `Find Maxima...` function located under the `Process` menu.
 This function will generate a list of x,y coordinates for each spot which should be spot checked by the user to ensure the 'Prominence' or detection threshold is appropriately set.

 An additional step should be taken during set up to calculate the number of pixels per meter so final y-outputs can be converted from pixels to the metric system.